CodingWithTim/CodingWithTim.github.io/_pages/blog.md

 **Words of encouragement**: My research partner started research in the same semester which he applied to 5th Year Master (senior year fall semester).
 In the semesters before, he cold emailed over 20 PhD students to no avail despite having a 4.0 GPA.
 In his senior year, he was able to publish a top conference paper and accepted into BAIR's 5th Year Master.
 He said having completed CS189, EECS127, and EECS126 faciliated his research.
 Fast forward to today, he was also recently admitted to all the top PhD programs.
 Hence, don't be discouraged and it is never too late to give up!

-Here is a cold email template that has seen a lot of success:
+Here is a cold email template that has seen success.
+Remember to keep it concise and straight forward.

 ---

 Hi XXX,

 My name is XXX and I am an undergraduate computer science student here at Berkeley.
-I'm interested in <insert_what_this_phd_student_does>.
-I was really interested in your recent paper “<insert_paper_name>”.
+I'm interested in `insert_what_this_phd_student_does`.
+I was really interested in your recent paper `"insert_paper_name"`.
 I'm ready to contribute 15+ hours a week to research as well as full time in the summer to learn from and contribute to your research work.
 In the future, I'm looking to continue research in a graduate school setting.

 Last spring semester, I worked on <any_relevant_background_not_too_long>...